sharetribe/flex-docs/src/docs/concepts-users-and-authentication/users-and-authentication-in-flex/index.md

 These transitions require a trusted token or a trusted SDK method, both of which are obtained using the Flex application client secret.
 In practice, the trusted context is a server environment.
-With the FTW templates, the client application server has default implementations of trusted endpoints for [initiating](https://github.com/sharetribe/ftw-daily/blob/master/server/api/initiate-privileged.js) and [transitioning](https://github.com/sharetribe/ftw-daily/blob/master/server/api/transition-privileged.js)
+With the Sharetribe Web Template, the client application server has default implementations of trusted endpoints for [initiating](https://github.com/sharetribe/ftw-daily/blob/master/server/api/initiate-privileged.js) and [transitioning](https://github.com/sharetribe/ftw-daily/blob/master/server/api/transition-privileged.js)